-If there was a program that could reduce demand on the power grid AND lower your electric bills AND cut harmful pollution, you would think that was a pretty good plan, right?
+If there was a program that could reduce demand on the power grid AND lower your electric bills AND cut harmful pollution, you would think that was a, right?

 The big electric companies disagree.